Track mileage automatically

 It is worth noting that while the IRS publishes an official mileage rate each year, you are not obliged to use it for reimbursing your employees.
 You can choose to reimburse them at a higher or lower rate than the official one.

-Besides the rate-per-mile method, there are a few other methods you can consider for the reimbursement of employees' miles, such as providing car allowances or fixed and variable rates.
-You can read more on what each method entails and its pros and cons in our dedicated mileage reimbursement for employers guide.
+Besides the rate-per-mile method, there are a few other methods you can consider for recouping employees' miles, such as providing car allowances or fixed and variable rates.
+Our dedicated mileage reimbursement for employers guide explains each method and its pros and cons.

 Records for your IRS mileage reimbursement